 In general, most NB Canada Advisers are compensated based on the revenues generated by NB Canada and its affiliates with respect to the clients they cover.
-In some cases, an NB Canada Adviser's compensation is directly based on the revenue that the NB Canada Adviser generates.
-However, in most cases, NB Canada Advisers are eligible to participate in a compensation pool made available to the NB Canada Adviser's team, the amount of which is determined based on a number of factors including the revenue that is generated by that team.
+NB Canada Advisers are eligible to participate in a compensation pool made available to the NB Canada Adviser's team, the amount of which is determined based on a number of factors including the revenue that is generated by that team.
 The percentage of revenue received by an NB Canada Adviser or the NB Canada Adviser's team varies across products and strategies.
+Based on applicable rules and consistent with NB Canada's fiduciary duties under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), NB Canada has established additional limitations on the compensation of NB Canada Advisers with respect to the revenue generated by clients that are employee benefit plans subject to Title I of ERISA or plans or individual retirement accounts ("IRAs") subject to Section 4975 of the Internal Revenue Code of 1986, as amended (the "Code," and such plans and accounts subject to Title I of ERISA or Section 4975 of the Code, collectively, "Plans").

 Because NB Canada and NB Canada Advisers are generally compensated based on the revenues generated, this creates an incentive for NB Canada and NB Canada Advisers to increase the amount of assets invested with NB Canada and its affiliates.
 In addition, in certain cases, NB Canada Advisers receive a fixed amount and are eligible for special payouts upon hitting certain targets, which creates an incentive for NB Canada Advisers to take actions to hit those targets.
-To increase the amount of assets invested with NB Canada and NB Canada and its affiliates (whether to increase revenue-and therefore compensation - or to hit certain targets), NB Canada and NB Canada Advisers have an incentive to promote or recommend that clients or prospective clients invest more of their money with NB Canada and its affiliates, including by transferring assets from other managers to NB Canada for NB Canada to manage and rolling over the assets from a client's workplace retirement plan to a plan managed by NB Canada.
+To increase the amount of assets invested with NB Canada and NB Canada and its affiliates (whether to increase revenue-and therefore compensation - or to hit certain targets), NB Canada and NB Canada Advisers have an incentive to promote or recommend that retail clients or prospective retail clients invest more of their money with NB Canada and its affiliates, including by transferring assets from other managers to NB Canada for NB Canada to manage and rolling over the assets from a client's workplace retirement plan (e.g., a 401K plan) to an IRA managed by NB Canada.

 Similarly, on a limited basis, NB Canada and NB Canada Advisers have an incentive to promote or recommend trading on margin and investing in overlay strategies.
-Both of those actions would increase the assets managed by NB Canada and, accordingly, the revenue generated from the client, but meanwhile, increase the amount of money that the client stands to lose.
+Both of those actions would increase the assets managed by NB Canada and, accordingly, the revenue generated from the retail client, but meanwhile, increase the amount of money that the client stands to lose.